t3g7/scraper/README.md

     ./build/mvn -Pyarn -Phadoop-2.6 -Dhadoop.version=2.7.1 -Dscala-2.11 -DskipTests clean package

+## Machine learning on sentiment analysis

+Use `ml.ScrapeMessages` as:

+    ./bin/spark-submit --class ml.ScrapeMessages scraper-assembly.jar

+Messages are then stored in `$SPARK_DIR/ml/data` in partitioned files: `part-00000, part-00001, ...`.
+Merge them into a single text file to import it in Excel and save it as a `csv` file.
+This file alread exists in `ml` at the root of this directory.

 ## Run the scraper

 Use `sbt assembly` to compile it and run: